 - Drive carefully.
 It's not only cars that can be recalled by their maker.

-- Drive-in banks were established so that cars could see their real owners.
+- Drive-in bank lanes were established so that cars could see their real owners.

 - The easiest way to make your old car run better, is to check the prices of a new car.

 - Eighty percent of all people consider themselves to be above average drivers.

 - Everything in life is somewhere else...and you get there in a car.
 (E. B. White)

 - Fool other drivers into thinking you have a cell phone by holding an old TV remote control up to your ear and occasionally swerving across the road and onto the curb.